 In 2015 she made her debut at the Opera de Paris as la Folie in Rameau’s Platée, and has since sang the role of the Countess of Folleville (Il viaggio a Reims) and Angelica (Orlando) for Zurich Opera, and Musetta at the Bavarian State Opera, Munich.

-This season, Julie premiered the role of Esther in Francesconi’s Trompe-la-mort at the Opera de Paris, Leila (Les Pêcheurs de Perles) at the Théâtre des Champs-Elysées and made a critically acclaimed debut at the Vienna Staatsoper in the title role of Donizetti’s La Fille du Régiment.
+In 2016/17, Julie premiered the role of Esther in Francesconi’s Trompe-la-mort at the Opera de Paris, Leila (Les Pêcheurs de Perles) at the Théâtre des Champs-Elysées and made a critically acclaimed debut at the Vienna Staatsoper in the title role of Donizetti’s La Fille du Régiment.

 Engagements in the 2017/18 season include a return to the Opera de Paris as Nanetta (Falstaff), The Contesse Alèle, in a new production of Rossini’s Le Comte d’Ory for Opéra Comique, Morgana, (Theatre des Champs-Elysées) and Poppea, (Zurich Opera) and Pamina in Mozart’s Die Zauberflöte (Hamburg State Opera).
 Julie also makes her debut at the Teatro Real in Madrid in September 2017 as Giunia in Mozart’s opera, Lucio Silla.